Drugun/Aggregate/README.md

 # Aggregate

 A collection of various small additions and changes bundled into one mod.
 Most can be individually enabled, disabled or configured.
+All features are disabled by default.

 ## Contents